What is uninsured motorist coverage?

 - Does your health insurance cover lost wages?
-Your UMBI and UIMBI sometimes will, as well as other areas not protected under some health insurance plans.
+Your UMBI and UIMBI sometimes will, as well as other types of damages not protected under some health insurance plans.

 How much uninsured motorist coverage do I need?

 You usually have the option of choosing the dollar limits of your coverage.
 For the bodily injury portion that covers your injuries, consider matching the amount of your liability coverage.
 Some states give you no other option but to choose identical limits.

 Your UMPD limit is a different (and much easier) story.
 You can select a limit that closely mirrors the value of your vehicle.
 If your car is worth $20,000, and you don't carry collision coverage, then you should consider that much in UMPD coverage.